Emirlol/MoshiPack/README.md

 Retrofit
 --------

-An example of using the retorfit adapter can be found here: https://github.com/davethomas11/MoshiPack_AndroidAppExample
+An example of using the retrofit adapter can be found here: https://github.com/davethomas11/MoshiPack_AndroidAppExample